2018 Call for Proposals

 - Enter Session Description

-Note: Supplement the abstract by providing additional information that addresses: (1) the theoretical or empirical framework for the session content, (2) the disciplinary perspective(s) of the presenter(s) and how the presenter(s) will engages participants from other disciplines, (3) expected outcomes for those who attend the session,(4) [for presentations] active learning strategies you will use in the session or [for posters] how you plan to present your work and engage attendees.
+Note: Supplement the abstract by providing additional information that addresses: (1) the theoretical or empirical framework for the session content, (2) the disciplinary perspective(s) of the presenter(s) and how the presenter(s) will engages participants from other disciplines, (3) expected outcomes for those who attend the session,(4) how you plan to present your work and engage attendees.

 - Speaker(s) field should be populated with your User ID